 Welcome to this week’s Better Know a Young Millionaire series.
 Over the last few months, I’ve been sitting down with young millionaires (under 35) to share with you their successes and failures, and what they’re doing with their money right now.
-The goal is to look at what it takes to be successful, to give you motivation, and to talk with people “who’ve been there” what they’re doing right now in this economic environment.
+The goal is to look at what it takes to be successful, to give you motivation, to talk with people “who’ve been there,” and to find out what they’re doing right now in this economic environment.
 I love sitting down with these individuals and listening to what they have to say!

 First thing, how would you describe yourself and what you do?